Christian Walker Player Props: Diamondbacks vs. Blue Jays

 Christian Walker At The Plate

-- Among qualifying hitters in MLB play, he ranks 65th in batting average, 71st in on-base percentage, and 16th in slugging.
+- Among qualified batters, he ranks 71st in batting average, while his on-base percentage ranks 78th and he is 16th in slugging.

+- In 61.8% of his 89 games this season, Walker has picked up at least one hit.
+He's also had 25 multi-hit games.

+- In 19.1% of his games this year, he has hit a home run, and 4.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.